uci-plrg/pmrace-vagrant/README.md

-# Jaaru on Vagrant (Artifact Evaluation)
+# PMRace on Vagrant (Artifact Evaluation)

-This artifact contains a vagrant repository that downloads and compiles the source code for Jaaru, its companion compiler pass, and benchmarks.
-The artifact enables users to reproduce the bugs that are found by Jaaru in [PMDK](https://github.com/uci-plrg/jaaru-pmdk) and [RECIPE](https://github.com/uci-plrg/nvm-benchmarks/tree/vagrant/RECIPE) as well as performance results to compare Jaaru with Yat, a naive persistent memory model checker.
+This artifact contains a vagrant repository that downloads and compiles the source code for PMRace (a plugin for Jaaru), its companion compiler pass, and benchmarks.
+The artifact enables users to reproduce the bugs that are found by PMRace in [PMDK](https://github.com/uci-plrg/jaaru-pmdk) and [RECIPE](https://github.com/uci-plrg/nvm-benchmarks/tree/vagrant/RECIPE) as well as performance results to compare PMRace with Jaaru, a persistent memory model checker.

-Our workflow has four primary parts: (1) creating a virtual machine and installing dependencies needed to reproduce our results, (2) downloading the source code of \tool and the benchmarks and building them, (3) providing the parameters corresponding to each bug to reproduce the bugs, and (4) running the benchmarks to compare Jaaru with the naive exhaustive approach (i.e., Yat).
+Our workflow has four primary parts: (1) creating a virtual machine and installing dependencies needed to reproduce our results, (2) downloading the source code of PMRace and the benchmarks and building them, (3) providing the parameters corresponding to each bug to reproduce the bugs, and (4) running the benchmarks to compare PMRace with the Jaaru (The underlying model checker).
 After the experiment, the corresponding output files are generated for each bug and each performance measurement.

 ## Step-by-step guidance